Organizing Children and Students

 > High value items, including jewelry

-> Books (with the exception of a few favorites and/or a well-stocked e-reader)
+> Books (with the exception of a few favourites and/or a well-stocked e-reader)

 > Furniture other than a bed and desk chair